chandrahas316/face-mask-detector/README.md

 wearing/removing mask and display of prediction.

 #### The model is capable of predicting multiple faces with or without masks at the same time

+## Dataset

+The data used can be downloaded through this [link](https://data-flair.training/blogs/download-face-mask-data/) or can be downloaded from this repository as well (folders 'test' and
+'train').
+There are 1314 training images and 194 test images divided into two catgories, with and without mask.